nabilshadman/deep-reinforcement-learning-automated-trading/README.md

 # Deep Reinforcement Learning for Automated Trading on HPC

-This repository contains the code, configurations, and results for the MSc dissertation project: **"Comparison of Deep Reinforcement Learning Models for Automated Trading on Heterogeneous HPC Systems"**.
-The project implements and evaluates two DRL algorithms: **Deep Q-Network (DQN)** and **Proximal Policy Optimisation (PPO)**, focusing on performance in terms of both **trading metrics** and **computational efficiency** across CPU and GPU nodes on the Cirrus high performance computing (HPC) system.
+This repository contains the implementation and evaluation of Deep Reinforcement Learning (DRL) models for automated trading on High-Performance Computing (HPC) system.
+The project focuses on two widely used DRL algorithms: Deep Q-Network (DQN) and Proximal Policy Optimisation (PPO).
+Our goal is to compare these models in terms of both trading performance and computational efficiency across CPU and GPU nodes on the Cirrus HPC system.

+Key Features:
+- Implementation of DQN and PPO algorithms for multi-asset trading
+- Integration with HPC resources for scalable training and testing
+- Performance evaluation on CPU and GPU nodes
+- Comprehensive analysis of trading metrics and computational efficiency

+This project is part of an MSc dissertation titled "Comparison of Deep Reinforcement Learning Models for Automated Trading on Heterogeneous HPC System".

 ## Repository Structure
 Here is a high-level overview of the repository's structure: